Spread the cost of your training with Klarna – flexible payment options

 A common mistake is assuming that because a restricted goods vehicle operator licence does not require a nominated transport manager, the compliance burden is light.
 That is where small operators get exposed.

 Restricted licence holders still need proper arrangements for vehicle maintenance, daily defect reporting, record keeping, driver control, inspection planning and evidence that the operation is being managed responsibly.
+The Traffic Commissioner expects the same standard of compliance evidence from restricted O licence holders as from standard licence holders.

 This service exists because the gap is obvious: many restricted operators do not need a full-time transport manager, but they do need a structured way to keep their licence responsibilities under review.

-Restricted operator compliance support for real businesses
+Restricted operator compliance support built for real businesses

 If you hold a restricted operator licence, you remain responsible for making sure the operation is properly controlled.
 Maintenance arrangements need to stand up, defect reporting needs to be taken seriously, records need to be kept properly, and problems need to be identified before they turn into enforcement risk.